Meeex2/cuda/README.md

 - **Reduction Algorithm:** Implemented a parallel reduction to sum partial results computed by threads.
 - **Host Array Initialization:** Initialized arrays on the host and copied them to the device.
 - **Kernel Launch Configuration:** Configured the number of threads per block and the number of blocks per grid for kernel launch.

+## **Day 4 Challenge: Matrix-Vector Product**

+**File:** `MatVec_prod.cu`

+### **Summary**
+Implemented the matrix-vector product using CUDA.
+Explored how to launch a kernel to perform parallelized matrix-vector multiplication, where each thread computes the dot product of a row of the matrix with the vector.
+This builds on the concepts learned in previous challenges but extends them to handle matrix operations.